RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 The landscape of legged robot locomotion using deep reinforcement learning has evolved dramatically since the introduction of basic policy gradient methods like REINFORCE.
 This study synthesizes recent advances in algorithms, methodologies, and applications that collectively demonstrate the field's progression toward robust, efficient, and real-world deployable locomotion controllers.
 The findings reveal significant opportunities for improving upon basic REINFORCE implementations through modern algorithms, advanced training techniques, and domain-specific optimisations.
 This research project provides a comparative study of basic and advanced deep reinforcement learning models for the purposes of solving robot mobility, demonstrating that a practical implementation of modern research in reinforcement learning can achieve simulated robot locomotion with quantifiable and perceivable improvements over basic reinforcement learning approaches.

+The study practically demonstrates the superiority of the TD3 algorithm over the REINFORCE algorithm.
+This is due to the twin-actor critic architecture and delayed deterministic policy update method, enabling higher training stability, lower sample variance and training error.
+Compared to the singular on-policy, per-episode and stochastic update method of REINFORCE.
+The study demonstrates, through research data, a more modern approach known as Decision Transformers which, demonstrate stronger performance by performing autoregressive modelling on the reward trajectory.

 ## 1. Introduction

 ### 1.1 Background and Motivation